Important information for incoming students: Marking and assessment boycott. Find out more

 • A strong reference that supports your application.

-1) Map out the structure.
-The best way to approach this is visually: create a diagram splitting the personal statement into sections.
-Firstly, you want a strong opening statement introducing yourself.
+A great way to approach this is visually: create a diagram splitting the personal statement into sections.
+Firstly, you want a strong opening introducing yourself.
 The middle section can then be split into three sub-sections: your course choice, education experience and your wider experiences (e.g. extracurricular activities and work).
-Then close it off with a concluding statement summarising the points you’ve made as concisely as possible.
+Then conclude with a concise summary of the points you’ve made.

 If you are applying for slightly different courses, remember that all your university choices will see the same personal statement.
 Make sure to prioritise talking about your main subject for consistency.

-Keep is positive - “I was a debate team captain and lead in making arguments” add positive adjectives and adverbs to build up the sentence.
-“I was a successful debate team captain and lead in making winning arguments”
+For example - “I was a debate team captain and lead in making arguments” is good, but it could have something added to it to make it pop.
+A great way to do this is to add positive adjectives and adverbs to build up the sentence.
+“I was a successful debate team captain and lead in making winning arguments”.

 Everybody has weaknesses, and it’s important to recognise these too.
 However, be sure to frame it as a positive.
 Be honest and recognise areas you haven’t experienced or aren’t as confident at – and consider positive ways that you can develop in that area.

-6) Plan ahead.
-Start writing it as early as possible and be aware of all important deadlines.
+Start writing it as early as possible and be aware of all the important deadlines.
 Draw out a timeline detailing when you aim to have your first draft done, your second draft, any reviews and submission deadlines.
 This will help to get you in the right mindset from the outset, because nobody likes last-minute stress.

-7) Keep an eye out for typos, you don’t want this distracting from your strengths.
-Make sure to double and triple check your work.
 Sometimes when you have been working on something for a long time, it’s easy to overlook mistakes so it’s also helpful to ask someone else to proofread it for you.
+Double and triple check your work, keeping an eye out for typos.
 Getting family or friends to proofread your personal statement will also help to ensure that it sounds authentically you.